Jamaican Gvt - Give the Rastafarian and farming community a bigger stake in Ganja industry

 0 have signed.
 Let’s get to 1,500!

-We are calling on Jamaica's Prime Minister, Mr Andrew Holness, to engage Jamaica in the profitable medicinal and recreational Ganja herbal market, to help bring relief to millions of pain sufferers worldwide, and to look strategically at the potential that Jamaican Ganja has for Jamaica, for both local and international export uses
+We are calling on Jamaica's Prime Minister, Mr Andrew Holness, to engage Jamaica in a more profound way, and to following in the footsteps of Antigua and Bermuda by apologising to the Rastafarian community in Jamaica and repair the damage by giving them a meaningful stake in the profitable medicinal and recreational Ganja herbal market, to help improve their economic status create jobs in the sector and through its production, bring relief to millions of pain sufferers worldwide, and to look strategically at the potential that Jamaican Ganja has for Jamaica, for both local and international export uses.

 This petition seeks to:

 1. Fill an important gap in the Ganja medicinal and recreational markets for authentic quality produces, create jobs and business opportunities for the people of Jamaica in the new Ganja industry, and strengthen Jamaica economically.
 It is noted that Colorado “Topped $1 Billion in legal Marijuana Sales in 2016.”

 2. Eradicate the production of GM chemical marijuana/cannabis in Jamaica in order to reduce contamination and to protect, preserve and maintain the authenticity of natural Jamaican Ganja.

 3. Create a new Ganja Licensing Authority to be run by a small farmers’ collective with administrative support.

 4. Take advantage of the international and commercial drive for health & wellness products by specifically marketing medicinal Jamaican Ganja.

 - Jamaica’s future economic stake in Ganja’s revenue will be at risk if the government of Jamaica is not proactive in accessing the market at an early stage, directly behind other key players.

 - Jamaican organic Ganja has the highest medicinal strength, and demand for it is increasing from many countries.